 The genre of digital collage illustrations blew up years ago so that even our team could not stay indifferent.
 And since it’s a basis everyone should at least comprehend, prepare to complete this article with an intention to try it out if you never did that before.
 Besides, I’ve come with some outstanding works to make your designer’s heart beat so much faster.

 The main feature of digital collage illustrations is that you don’t attribute them to a particular design style.
 Everything depends on the assets you use and the idea you finally come to, what gives freedom and passion for creating.

-Just try searching ‘collage’ on Behance, and you’ll discover an endless flow of fascinating pieces, embracing brutalist, Scandi, Art Deco, polygonal art and many other genres, proving the thesis.
+Just try searching ‘collage’ on Behance, and you’ll discover an endless flow of fascinating pieces, embracing brutalist, Scandi, Art Deco, polygonal art and many other genres.

 How to collage

 Frankly speaking, inspiration is the most affordable thing once we speak about designing a collage.
 How to make it quality and magnetic and not to limit yourself with a mediocre artwork?